Broker vs Agent

-An insurance broker is a professional who represents consumers in their search for the best insurance policy for their needs.
-They work closely with their clients to research coverage, terms, conditions, and price and then recommend the insurance policy that best fits the bill.
-Unlike captive and independent agents, who represent one or more insurance companies, a broker’s primary duty is to the client.
+An insurance broker is a professional who helps consumers find the best insurance policy for their needs.
+They work closely with clients to research coverage, terms, conditions, and prices.
+After this research, they recommend the insurance policy that best fits the client's requirements.
+Unlike captive and independent agents, who represent specific insurance companies, a broker's main responsibility is to the client.

 What is Insurance?

-Insurance is a contract, represented by a policy, in which an individual or entity receives financial protection or reimbursement against losses from an insurance company.
-The company pools clients' risks to make payments more affordable for the insured.
-When you buy insurance, you transfer the cost of a potential loss to the insurance company in exchange for a fee, known as the premium.
+Insurance is a contract, represented by a policy, that provides financial protection or reimbursement against losses.
+This protection comes from an insurance company.
+The company pools the risks of its clients to make payments more affordable for those insured.
+When you purchase insurance, you transfer the cost of a potential loss to the insurance company.
+In return, you pay a fee called the premium.

 Insurance is a form of: